matt-auckland/uoa-karate-wiki/docs/grading.md

   - Important
 ---

+A grading is an examination for karate to determine if a student can progress to a higher rank.
-Gradings are generally held twice a year, near the end of each semester a week or two before exams begin.
-Students are tested on what they know, and should know.
-If requirements are met to the grading Sensei's satisfaction, then the students will go up in rank.
-A certificate is also presented to those who successfully grade, and (if they have one) the grading is recorded in their grading booklet.
+They are generally held twice a year, near the end of each semester a week or two before exams begin.

+Students of different rank are often graded together, and with certain exceptions, they all are required to do the same things.
+However, there will be different expectations as to how well they perform various activities.

-A grading is more or a less an extended training session, about 2.5 - 3 hours long, and is generally composed of the following:
+A grading is about 2.5 - 3 hours long, and is generally composed of the following:

 - [Junbi Undo (Warm Ups)](/)
 - [Kihon (Basics)](/)